wavebeem/wavebeem.com/content/blog/2019-07-08-mechanical-keyboards-201.md

 [KeyHive](https://keyhive.xyz/shop) has the parts you need to build the Corne 40% split keyboard.

+[Little Keyboards](https://www.littlekeyboards.com) has many excellent split keyboard cases and the PCBs to go with them.

 [Keebio](https://keeb.io/) is the home of the Iris and Levinson split keyboards, as well as many parts needed for more advanced builds (spacers, diodes, LEDs, microcontrollers, etc).

 ## What now?